Examine the individual, not the label

 In 2016, we saw it play out when then-presidential candidate Hillary Clinton called Donald Trump’s supporters a “basket of deplorables.”

-And earlier in 2021, President Joe Biden called the decision by Texas and Mississippi’s governors to lift mask mandates in their states “Neanderthal thinking.”
+In 2021, President Joe Biden called the decision by Texas and Mississippi's governors to lift COVID mask mandates in their states “Neanderthal thinking.”

-When the response to an idea you disagree with is to take aim at an entire group of people with broad-sweeping strokes that stain them with the funk of dehumanization, it is unfair to the people — the individual human beings — who absorb our mass judgment.
+When the response to an idea you disagree with or oppose is to take aim at an entire group of people with broad-sweeping strokes that stain them with the funk of dehumanization, it is unfair to the people — the individual human beings — who absorb your judgment.

-And we know it’s unfair because we all know how it feels to be the target of such stereotyping.
+And you know it’s unfair because you know how it feels to be the target of such stereotyping.

 It sucks.

-It sucks because when we are sorted and stereotyped, we never get to explain the context and the intricacies of our thoughts and decisions.
+It sucks because when you are sorted and stereotyped, you never get to explain the context and the intricacies of your thoughts and decisions.

-What do you expect to happen when an entire swath of people are called deplorable and Neanderthals and soul-less and indifferent for years and years?
+What do you expect to happen when an entire swath of people are called deplorable and Neanderthals and soul-less and “the enemy” for years and years?

 What would your response be?